 We are here to help you succeed and enjoy your journey.
 Here are the kind of things you will find going on here:

-- The Members’ Club: an online community where you can mingle with like-minded women from around the world and get the support you need to succeed.
+- The Members’ Club: this is our online community where you can mingle with like-minded women from around the world and get the support you need to succeed in business.
 Find out more here.

 The Female Entrepreneur Association started on a day in February…